 We will focus in this retreat on Equanimity and Empathetic Joy.
 Beginning with Equanimity supports a deep acceptance of reality just as it is coupled with a relaxing sense of soothing ease.
 Turning next to Empathetic Joy allows us to expand our undivided connection with others as we soften any sense of separation through unrestricted joy for another’s happiness.

 Equanimity is a heart feeling-tone of perfect balance.
 It is a knowing, a trust, that everything we witness is unfolding perfectly within the wisdom of the universe.
 Empathetic Joy is the unrestrained, unqualified joy for another’s happiness and success.

-This retreat will be based upon Stephen Snyder’s new book Buddha’s Heart, which will be published and available on Amazon by mid-November 2020.
-Yogis are asked to obtain and read the relevant chapters of the book prior to the retreat.
+This retreat will be based upon Stephen Snyder’s new book Buddha’s Heart, which was published in November 2020 and is available on Amazon.
+Participants are asked to obtain and read the relevant chapters of the book prior to the retreat.

 The format of the retreat will include talks on True Nature’s heart qualities, instruction on the meditations and practices related to Equanimity and Empathetic Joy, group discussion on the common resistances to these heart experiences, and one-on-one interviews with Stephen.

 Attendance will be capped at 12 participants.
 Each participant will have a single room, and personal “safety bubbles” will be created in accordance with the current covid-19 conditions at the time to maximize individual and group health.
 Please follow this link to better understand the practical details of our covid-19 health and safety protocols.

 The following attendance prerequisites are currently in place in order to provide the safest possible retreat environment under current covid-19 conditions.
 In order for your registration to be accepted, we require that you:

 We reserve the right to amend these prerequisites and policies according to changing covid-19 conditions.